swarmbase/swarmbase/README.md

 ## CRDTs

-CRDTs provide a simple way to
+CRDTs provide a simple way to allow multiple clients to make changes simultaneously without risking a "split-brain" state where clients do not share the same state eventually.
+In short, CRDTs provide collabswarm documents with the property of eventual-consistency.
+Collabswarm supports a swappable CRDT implementation meaning that you have control over the merging semantics/performance of your collabswarm documents while relying on a robust and performant networking layer.

 ### CRDT Performance